 There is one Cruise Terminal in the Atlantic of Panama named Colón 200 and a second terminal is in the process of construction in the Pacific side, near the Canal and Panama City in Amador.

 A new generation of LNG Terminals are being developed by different companies.
 See our chapter on Petroleum.

 The small size of Panama allows a close interaction among different assets: seaports, airports, railroad, special economic zones and the local market.
 This condition facilitates the establishment of specialized and dedicated areas for warehousing and other third-party logistics operations that leverage the accessibility to world class transportation services and trading tradition.
 The multimodal logistics industry grew at a rate of 8,35% from 2006 to 2016 and the growth has continued with more infrastructure available.

 Logistics parks are being developed as a new model of logistics integration in Panama where specialized operators take advantages of the existing platform.
 Other potential areas are being promoted and segregated to provide business opportunities and to attract new companies to set up operations for storage and distribution in the country.

-One of the biggest and latest developments is the new port of Corozal by the Panama Canal Authority (ACP).
-Though they are still working on a bill to start its development, soon the ACP will initiate the process of prequalification and tender negotiations.
+One of the biggest is the new port of Corozal by the Panama Canal Authority (ACP).
+Though they are still working on a project to start its development, the ACP has recently announced that it expects to issue a new bid invitation during the year 2019 for prequalification and tender negotiations.
 The Corozal project will be developed in two stages; first they will construct a 1350-meter dock and a container park, then they will construct a second dock of 731 meters.
-Companies such as Manzanillo International Terminal (MIT) have already shown interest.
-The port will be located in the entrance of the pacific side of the Canal.
-This makes for technical challenges – such as the coordination between ships passing through the canal and ships entering and leaving the docks - for which Dutch expertise can provide solutions.

 Other investment projects promoted by the IDB and the Government of Panama are: